ckicin123/coordinate-handler/README.md

 this will draw a strait line going up from coordinates (100,100) for 100 pixels

 orderofop=[["moveto",[200,100]],["setangle",270],["drawforward",100]]

 processinstruction(orderofop)

-this will draw a strait line going from coordinates (200,100) to the right for 100 pixels
+this will draw a strait line going from coordinates (200,100) to the right for 100 pixels (as coordinates go anti-clockwise setting angle to 270 is 90 degrees clockwise and as 0 is strait up this is to the right)

 orderofop=[
 ["moveto",[200,-50]],